-- It’s offered to students early in their academic career.
+- It’s offered to students early in their academic career, including their first year.

 - Student interest and curiosity drive the content of the seminars.

 - In the first year, the program provides resources and support for teams of students to design, execute, and present their own collaborative research projects.

 - In the second year, students develop individual projects.